-There are a lot to consider in determining which aspect of monopolistic competition gives consumers more choice, especially seeing that this kind of competition is most commonly regarded as an imperfect competition.
+There are a lot to consider in determining which aspect of monopolistic competition gives consumers more choice, especially for a kind of competition that is commonly regarded as an imperfect competition.

-Competition and Monopoly are on the opposite ends of the competition board.
+Competition and Monopoly are on the opposite ends of the board.

 Each of the companies operate individually as separate from the other ones.